vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 *canChangeBackground*
     boolean - ``true`` to allow a user to choose their own background image for the tile.
 Defaults to ``false``.
 *decoration*
     String - specify "flat" for the tile to render without a ring.
-Defaults to "ring".

 .. note::